mafintosh/cable/README.md

 ## Usage

 Cable is especially useful for fast communication between processes and servers.
-All JSON messages are sent with a 5 byte header that descripes the type and length of a message.
+All JSON messages are sent with a 7 byte header that descripes the type, id and length of a message.
 This allows for extremely easy and fast parsing.

 Usage is simple.
 Start a server: